Elsie Acevedo: Trusted Wills & Estates Attorney on Long Island

 Will Writing Steps

 Here are a few simple steps to follow when writing a will.
-Of course, there needs to be more detail and having a professional review the will is highly recommended, these are the contents that most wills include.
+Of course, there needs to be more detail and having a professional review the will is highly recommended.

 - Select all beneficiaries.